Workforce Disclosure Initiative

-Run by ShareAction and part funded by the UK Government’s Department for International Development (DIFD), the WDI platform allows companies to demonstrate to their investors, clients and other stakeholders how they manage their staff and supply chain workers, and show how their approach to workforce management is aligned with their business strategy.
+Run by ShareAction and part funded by the UK Government’s Foreign, Commonwealth and Development Office (FCDO), the WDI platform allows companies to demonstrate to their investors, clients and other stakeholders how they manage their staff and supply chain workers, and show how their approach to workforce management is aligned with their business strategy.

 To date, companies disclosing data to the WDI have provided evidence of efforts to improve health and safety standards, policies and practices related to employee wellbeing, and actions relating to supply chain management.